Access Bikes Main Fund FAQs

 1. What is Access Bikes?

-Access Bikes is an innovative new pilot programme funded by Transport Scotland aiming to increase access to bikes and cycling for people on low incomes.
-In this pilot year the scheme will be running in Aberdeenshire, Caithness, City of Edinburgh, Renfrewshire and the Scottish Borders.
-Community organisations in these areas can apply for funding to buy bikes and equipment for adults that they are working with who would like to get a bike and start cycling.
-The bikes will then be given to people who need them.
+Access Bikes is an innovative programme funded by Transport Scotland aiming to increase access to bikes and cycling for adults (aged 18+) that are financially struggling.
+Community organisations throughout Scotland can apply for funding to buy bikes and accessories for adults that they are working with who would like to get a bike and start cycling.
+The bikes will then be given to people who need them most.

 2. Who can benefit from Access Bikes?

-Access Bikes grants are available to organisations working with people on low incomes in our pilot areas.
-This funding is designed to support individuals who would not be able to afford to buy a bike.
-We expect grant recipient organisations to already work with significant numbers of individuals on low incomes and communities affected by deprivation to ensure that this funding reaches those who need it.
+Access Bikes grants are available to organisations working with adults that would otherwise be unable to afford the upfront costs of a cycle.
+We expect grant recipient organisations to be providing ongoing support to significant numbers of adults who are financially struggling in the communities hardest hit by the cost-of-living crisis, to ensure that this funding reaches those who really need it.

 To demonstrate that your organisation is an appropriate partner, we would like you to describe the profile of the individuals or communities you already work with.
-Data or statistics are helpful to confirm and justify our selection of grant recipients e.g. lowest 10% SIMD area, receiving Universal Credit or equivalent, households struggling to manage financially (whether receiving or not receiving benefits), etc.
+Data or statistics are helpful to confirm and justify our selection of grant recipients.
+For example data from the Scottish Index of Multiple Deprivation (SIMD); data on levels of participants receiving Universal Credit or equivalent; information on households struggling to manage financially (whether receiving or not receiving benefits), etc.